 - Module GM: Graduation Module

-Further details can be found in the study regulations and the module catalogue, which can be downloaded from the Useful docs page.
+Further details can be found in the study regulations and the module catalogue.

 - Proof that the applicant has successfully completed the module 'Introduction to Modern German Linguistics' or the module 'Introduction to English linguistics'.
 If this requirement has not been met, conditional admission status may be granted provided that the applicant takes and passes the corresponding module examinations.